Olly Sholotan

-Olly Sholotan is an American actor, musical artist, and music producer.
+Olly Sholotan is an American actor, singer and music producer.
 He is known for playing the role of Carlton Banks in Peacock's The Fresh Prince of Bel-Air reimagining Bel-Air, as well as releasing music through his independent record label Lamintin Records.

 Early life and education

 Olly Sholotan was born in Atlanta, Georgia.
-He then lived in Nigeria until the age of 10, after which he and his family moved to Houston, Texas where he attended The High School for Performing And Visual Arts (HSPVA) with a concentration in Theater, graduating in 2015.
+He then lived in Nigeria until the age of 10, after which he and his family moved to Houston, Texas where he attended The High School for Performing And Visual Arts (HSPVA) with a concentration in theater, graduating in 2015.
 While attending Kinder HSPVA, Olly was selected as a Finalist by the National YoungArts Foundation.

-He attended The UCLA School of Theater, Film and Television as a Musical Theater Major, and graduated in 2019.
+Sholotan attended The UCLA School of Theater, Film and Television as a Musical Theater Major, and graduated in 2019.